janmikusch/SmiteAPIHelper/SmiteAPIHelper_1_0_2/README.md

 	SmiteAPIHelper::$_format = SmiteAPIHelper::SMITE_API_FORMAT_JSON;
 	// equivalent to
 	SmiteAPIHelper::$_format = "json";

+You will also by default be accessing the PC smite API.
+This can be changed by calling the setSystem method with "XBOX", it can also be set back by calling it with "PC".
+This function will return a boolean of true if the system is set to xbox and false if it is set to PC.

+	//Xbox
+	$xbox = SmiteAPIHelper::setSystem("XBOX");

+	//Set Back to PC
+	$xbox = SmiteAPIHelper::setSystem("PC");

 Then, you can start using the provided functions to make requests to the Smite API.